Asymmetric Errors: Introduction

 \subsubsection{Combination of Errors}

-This simple formula is where most physicists first meet statistics, in the context of experimental errors and uncertainties.
-For some function $u=u(x,y)$ where $x$ and $y$ are independent and the errors are small (so that \ linear approximation is valid),
+The simple formula for combination of errors is how most physicists first meet statistics, in the context of experimental errors and uncertainties.
+For some function $u=u(x,y)$ where the errors on {} $x$ and $y$ are statistically independent and {with errors that are } small (so that a linear approximation is valid),

 We need to extend it to cope with $\sigma^+_x,\sigma^-_x, \sigma^+_y, \sigma^-_y$ and thus $\sigma^+_u, \sigma^-_u$.